Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Methods

-To demonstrate the advantages of introducing configurational CVs in alchemical metadynamics, we designed a fictitious molecule composed of 4 linearly bonded interaction sites as the second system (see Figure \ref{test_sys}A).
-We placed opposite charges on the first and last atoms (+0.2e and -0.2e) and set the force constant for the only torsional angle as 60 kJ/mol so that the two torsional metastable states of the system were separated by a large free energy barrier (around 48.5 $\text{k}_{\text{B}}\text{T}$, see Figure S3A).
-Such a large free energy barrier poses a challenge of sampling both torsional metastable states to alchemical free energy methods that do not apply any configurational bias, such as expanded ensemble or 1D alchemical metadynamics.
+To demonstrate the advantages of introducing configurational CVs in alchemical metadynamics, we designed a fictitious molecule composed of 4 linearly bonded interaction sites as the second test system (see Figure \ref{sys2}).
+We placed opposite charges on the first and last ``atoms'' (+0.2e and -0.2e) and set the force constant for the only torsional angle as 60 kJ/mol so that the two torsional metastable states of the system were separated by a large free energy barrier (around 48.5 $\text{k}_{\text{B}}\text{T}$, see Figure S2A).
+This large free energy barrier poses a challenge of sampling both torsional metastable states to alchemical free energy methods that do not apply any configurational bias, such as expanded ensemble or 1D alchemical metadynamics.
 Such a challenge is useful for us to highlight the difference between methods with or without the application of configurational biases in free energy calculations.
-With this system, we performed a 1D and 2D well-tempered alchemical metadynamics starting from either metastable state to calculate the solvation free energy of the system.
-The goal is to show that 2D alchemical metadynamics starting from different torsional metastable states leads to statistically consistent estimates of the solvation free energy, which cannot be accomplished by 1D alchemical metadynamics due to restricted configurational sampling.
+With this system, we performed 1D and 2D well-tempered alchemical metadynamics simulations starting from either metastable state to calculate the solvation free energy of the system.
+Since the cis and trans configurations have both different dipole moments and different effective volumes in solvent, configurational ensembles that are restricted to just one torsional well or the other will have different solvation free energies.
+The goal is to show that 2D alchemical metadynamics simulations starting from different torsional metastable states lead to statistically consistent estimates of the solvation free energy, which cannot be accomplished by 1D alchemical metadynamics due to restricted configurational sampling.